NEXT POST

 The report, also referred to as the Standard Form 100, is for:

-The information that these employers must provide is racial/ethnic and gender data by job categories.
+The info these employers must provide is racial/ethnic and gender data by job categories.
 This is known as Component 1 data.
-At the time of writing, the collection of Component 2 data – working hours and pay rate – has been suspended.
+At the time of writing, the collection of Component 2 data — working hours and pay rate — has been suspended.
 Employers should not expect to provide this information in the EEO-1 report.

 To start with, if you haven’t already, register and make an account to access the filing system online.
 You’ll need to gather this data by location if your company is a multi-establishment business, with data per location of 50 or more employees as well as your headquarters, and a consolidated report.